 - Control.
 Each project requires focus and dedication to keep it on schedule.
 A project manager needs to consistently measure a project’s progress, take corrective action to avoid any slowdowns or missed deadlines, and figure out the right combination of people and effort to keep the project moving without burning out the team.

 Almost every project management job relies on stellar communication and leadership skills, but the best project managers are also solution-oriented thinkers, great decision makers and (because of the different skills and disciplines they manage) lifelong learners.

 Otherwise, required knowledge tends to depend on the industry a project manager is operating within.
 Typically, however, knowledge of recent technological breakthroughs, knowledge of agile project management and an understanding of new project portfolio management tools are almost always beneficial.

-You May Also Enjoy: Online BA in Business Administration/Project Management
+You may be interested in NEC’s: Online BA in Business Administration/Project Management Degree